OctopusSamples/SpaceCloner/README.md

 - Process steps (match by name)
 - Channels

+## Use Cases

+This script was written to solve the following use cases.

+- As a user I want to split my one massive default space into multiple spaces on the same instance.
+- As a user I have two Octopus Deploy instances.
+One for dev/test deployments.
+Another for staging/prod deployments.
+I have the same set of projects I want to keep in sync.
+- As a user I want to clone a set of projects to a test instance to experiment with some new options.
+- As a user I want to merge multiple Octopus Deploy instances into the one space on one instance (we wouldn't recommend this, but it is possible).

+### Upcoming Use Cases

+- As a user I have a set of "master" projects.
+I clone from that project when I need to create a new project.
+However, when the process on the "master" project is updated I would like to update the existing projects.

 ## How it works
 You provide the a source Octopus instance space and a destination Octopus instance space.
 It will hit the API of both instances and copy items from the source space into the destination space.

 This script was designed to be run multiple times.

 ## The Space Has to Exist
 The space on the source and destination must exist prior to running the script.
-It doesn't create those for you.
+The script will fail if the destination space doesn't exist.
+It doesn't create a space for you.

 ## Limitations
 Because this is hitting the Octopus API (and not the database) it cannot decrypt items from the Octopus Database.
 It also cannot download packages for you.